Policies

 - She suggests that checks be written before the session begins, so that the session is not cut short at the end to give you time to write your check.

 - Every client receives a receipt for their payment at the end of the week by e-mail.
-Receipts can be submitted for insurance reimbursement.
-Please let Emory know if you need a diagnosis code for insurance reimbursement.
+Receipts are formatted to be appropriate to submit for insurance reimbursement.
+If you need a diagnosis code for insurance reimbursement, please let Emory know and she will discuss your diagnosis with you.

 - Emory recognizes that therapy is costly in terms of both your time and your money.
-She respects her clients commitment to improving their families and their lives, and is committed to providing quality service that will benefit you now and in the years to come.
+She respects your commitment to improving your life and your family, and she will do her utmost to provide you with quality service that will benefit you now and in the years to come.

-Emory offers phone and Skype consultations to her clients, when they are unable to visit her in person.
+Emory offers phone and Zoom consultations to her clients, when they are unable to visit her in person.
+The fees for these consultations are the same as for in-person services.

 Late Cancellation: